gonzalezreal/swift-markdown-ui/README.md

 ![](Sources/MarkdownUI/Documentation.docc/Resources/GitHubBlockquote~dark@2x.png#gh-dark-mode-only)

 To override a specific text style from the current theme, use the `markdownTextStyle(_:textStyle:)` modifier.
-The following example shows how to override the ``Theme/code`` text style.
+The following example shows how to override the `code` text style.

 ```swift
 Markdown {